djalbat/yapp/README.md

 Rendering the styles in this manner should always be done before any instance of Yapp is mounted, but only needs to be done once.
 If you do not want to alter Yapp's styles, either overall or for a particular syntax, then you never need to do any more than this.

-In fact Yapp's styles can be further broken down:
+Yapp's styles can be further broken down, however:

 ```
 "use strict";